 The appropriate support required depends on the individual young person.
-It may be that they wish to seek counselling or one-to-one support via a mentor.
+It may be that they wish to seek counselling via their GP or one-to-one support from a familiar staff member.
 It may also be that they feel able to deal with the incident(s) on their own or with support of family and friends, in which case it is necessary that this young person continues to be monitored and offered support should they require it in the future.
 If the incidents are of a bullying nature, the young person may need support in improving peer groups/relationships with other young people or some restorative justice work with all those involved may be required.